BrockFredin/microbenching-coefficient-variation/README.md

 ## Changes Made:

-- Import numpy: I added numpy (import numpy as np) to handle calculations for the mean and standard deviation.
+- Import numpy: I added numpy (import numpy as np) to handle calculations for the mean and standard deviation

 - Calculate the CV: For each fork, the mean and standard deviation are computed using np.mean(fork) and np.std(fork).
 The coefficient of variation is then calculated as: